 Corey Strouse is the founder and owner of PA Doula and Wellness LLC.
 Corey has been supporting families through amazing birth experiences as both a birth and postpartum doula for 16 years.
 Corey believes in a holistic approach to birth and wellness.
 She is a tai chi practitioner, Reiki Master, certified Reflexologist, Placenta Encapsulation Specialist, and is currently completing training in aromatherapy and aromatherapy for pregnancy, birth and postpartum.
 For more information about Corey and the services she provides, please visit PA Doula and Wellness LLC at www.PAdoula.com or email Corey at firstname.lastname@example.org.

 Disclaimer: For educational use only.
-These statements have not been evaluated by the FDA.
+The FDA has not evaluated these statements.
 Students articles reflect the views of the student and not necessarily Heart of Herbs Herbal School.
-Educational programs are available at www.heartofherbs.com and you can find all of Demetria Clark’s books on Amazon.
-475 Herbal and Aromatherapy Recipes: Recipes for life, family and all of your household needs.
+Educational programs are available at www.heartofherbs.com, and you can find all of Demetria Clark’s books on Amazon.
+475 Herbal and Aromatherapy Recipes: Recipes for life, family, and all of your household needs.
 (Heart of Herbs Herbal School Herbal Guides) (Volume 1), Aromatherapy and Herbal Remedies for Pregnancy, Birth, and Breastfeeding, Herbal Healing for Children, Aromatherapy: Essential Oils for Healing (Live Healthy Now)

-Information offered on Heart of Herb Herbal School websites, articles and blogs is for educational purposes only.
-Heart of Herb Herbal School makes neither medical claim, psychological claim or intends to diagnose or treat medical conditions.
+The information offered on Heart of Herb Herbal School websites, articles, and blogs is for educational purposes only.
+Heart of Herb Herbal School makes neither medical claim, psychological claim, nor intends to diagnose or treat medical conditions.
 Links to external sites are for informational purposes only.
 Heart of Herbs Herbal School neither endorses them nor is in any way responsible for their content.
-Readers must do their own research concerning the safety and usage of any herbs or supplements, this is your responsibility as consumer.
+Readers must do their own research concerning the safety and usage of any herbs or supplements; this is your responsibility as a consumer.